DioxusLabs/dioxus/packages/cli/docs/src/creating.md

 ```

 > It will clone this [template](https://github.com/DioxusLabs/dioxus-template).
-> This default template is use for `web` platform application.
+> This default template is used for `web` platform application.
 >
 > You can choose to create your project from a different template by passing the `template` argument:
 > ```